Using a Managed Service Account (MSA or gMSA) in ADManager Plus

 • How to apply the service pack to update ADManager Plus

 You can update ADManager Plus to a higher version by applying the appropriate service pack downloaded from this page.
-Note: If you have enabled High Availability, proceed with these steps after applying the service pack.
-Alternatively, if you have ...
+Note: It's recommended to take a server snapshot before proceeding with the steps below.
+This can be done by zipping the product ...